Summary

 The numbers tell a clear story.
 Over 60% of B2B content marketing teams now regularly use AI tools.
 Image generators create social media posts in seconds.
 Large language models produce draft blog posts in minutes.
 AI assists with everything from headline variations to email subject lines.

-Yet the rise of AI-generated content creates more questions than it answers B2B marketers.
+Yet the rise of AI-generated content creates more questions than it answers for B2B marketers.
 When does AI efficiency cross into quality compromises?
 How do search engines evaluate content created with machine learning?
 What happens to brand voice when AI generates your messaging?

 The answer isn’t choosing between human creativity and artificial intelligence.
 It’s understanding where each adds the most value.